sitrox/rails_ops/README.md

 rails_ops
 =========

-**This Gem is still under development and is not to be used in production yet.**

 This Gem introduces an additional service layer for Rails: *Operations*.
 An operation is in most cases a *business action* or *use case* and may or may not involve one or multiple models.
 Rails Ops allows creating more modular